Stellenbosch University | Political Science

 Profile and Mission

 The Centre for Research on Democracy (CREDO) at Stellenbosch University is an interdisciplinary academic centre with a global reach dedicated to the study and promotion of democracy and its values.
 Established in 2021, CREDO nevertheless builds on a 25-year long history of studying democracy in South Africa in a global perspective and is strengthened by a team of academic experts on Africa, South East Asia, MENA, Latin America, Eastern and Western Europe.
-Disciplines represented within the centre include political science, international relations, economics, sociology, and history.
+Disciplines represented within the centre include political science, international relations, anthropology, economics, sociology, and history.

 CREDO’s institutional network includes over a dozen institutions of higher learning and research as well as two global data gathering projects: The World Values Survey (WVS) and Varieties of Democracy (V-Dem).
 This international academic community has readily responded to our call to help ensure the continuity of our longitudinal research on challenges to democracy in both South Africa and globally.
 Since establishment, CREDO’s team of research associates has grown by leaps and bounds to include academics from across the globe.